Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

+for some $\alpha,\beta \in \mathbb{R}$.
+The design of the above scheme is based on the minimal requirement that for a smooth derivable solution, all penalties should cancel each other.
+By comparing the coefficients of $u_{j-5/4}, ..., u_{j+5/4}$ to the BFD scheme we obtain:

-This leaves us with four remaining unknowns to be identified, namely $C_2,C_3,E_2,E_3$.
-In order to determine those, we demand that the scheme is stable.
-In particular, we use the methodology developed in (\cite{shu2009discontinuous}) for proving the stability of FE methods.
-For this purpose, we first define the following operators:
+This leaves us with two remaining unknowns to be identified, namely $\alpha$ and $\beta$.
+In order to determine those, we use the stability tool developed in \citep{shu2009discontinuous} to prove the stability of FE methods.
+First, we define the following operator: